Varox2x/my_dictionary_frontend/README.md

 docker-compose up
 ```

-Fill the variables in the .env file before running, if the variables don't match, the application will notify you when you run it.By default backend application is running on port 3000.
+Fill the variables in the .env file before running, if the variables don't match, the application will notify you when you run it.
+By default backend application is running on port 3000.